 All new employees will receive a copy of the Authority Employee Handbook prior to their first day of employment.
-New employees will attend an orientation session with the Human Resources Manager and the Payroll and Benefits Coordinator on their first day of employment, during which all of their employment documentation, to include Employment Eligibility forms, will be completed.
+New employees will attend an orientation session with the Human Resources Manager, the Payroll and Benefits Coordinator and the Safety Manager on their first day of employment.
+During this time, new employees will review all of their employment documentation, complete Employment Eligibility forms, and receive a comprehensive review of safety procedures.